HEARING LOSS ASSOCIATION OF SARASOTA

 2. Duties.
 The Executive Committee shall act for and discharge the functions of the Board of Trustees between its Chapter meetings, evaluate members of the Board of Trustees, provide training for Board members and may initiate any action, plans, and projects to assure the effective operation of HLAS.

 3. The Executive Committee may appoint an HLAS member to serve out the term of any Board member who has resigned or otherwise vacated membership on the Board of Trustees.

 4. Meetings.
-The HLAS Executive Committee shall meet as directed by the President.
+The Chapter Executive Committee shall meet as directed by the

 ARTICLE VIII – NOMINATIONS AND ELECTIONS

-A. A standing committee for nominations shall be appointed by the President to present a slate of nominees for each elected office and a seat on the Board of Trustees, at the November Chapter meeting.
+A. A Governance Committee shall be appointed by the President to present a slate of nominees for each elected office and a seat on the Board of Trustees, at the November Chapter meeting.

 B. Any member in good standing may be nominated from the floor at the November Chapter meeting.

 C. Officers and trustees shall be elected by a simple majority vote of the membership at the December Chapter meeting.